 May marks Asian Pacific American Heritage Month, and thanks to Crescent City’s thriving Vietnamese community, we have a lot to celebrate.
 From authentically prepared Asian eats to Asian inspired activities and events like Tet Fest, discover how Asian Americans have contributed to New Orleans culture.

 Celebrate special spring holidays

 No matter the holiday, New Orleans always has a fun way to celebrate it.
 Parade your way through the French Quarter on Easter Sunday and the Irish Channel for St. Patrick’s Day.
-Take mom, grandma, an aunt and other mother figures out for a special Mother’s Day brunch or spa date.
+Take mom, grandma, an aunt, and the other important women in your life out for a special Mother’s Day brunch or spa date.
 Pay a visit to the National WWII Museum over Memorial Day weekend.
 Scout out some of the best Latin music, margaritas and mojitos around town for Cinco De Mayo at some of the city’s Hispanic-owned Businesses.

 Have fun, rain or shine

 Like most cities during spring, the weather can be a hit or miss–after all, something has to usher in those May flowers.
 Some days are filled with sunshine and clear skies and other days can be a little gloomy with high chances of rain.
 Luckily, New Orleans knows a thing or two about keeping the festivities alive during the rain showers.

 If the weather permits, take full advantage of our endless outdoor activities like kayaking down Bayou Saint John or biking through the French Quarter.
 But if the forecast has other plans, take a rain check and enjoy some indoor activities from our rainy day itinerary.
 Either way, the show must go on and the fun never stops.

 Uplift New Orleans’ amazing women